topitbopit/RedlinePack/README.md

  - [RobLoach's luapack](https://github.com/RobLoach/luapack)

 ## Installation
-RedlinePack is written in JS and requires Node, [which can be found here](https://nodejs.org/en/download/).
+RedlinePack is written in JS and requires Node.js, [which can be found here](https://nodejs.org/en/download/).

 Installation is as simple as downloading the repository, deleting anything extra, and running `node packer.js`.
-Alternatively, you can download an already setup "workspace" in the [Releases section](https://github.com/topitbopit/RedlinePack/releases).
+Alternatively, you can download an already setup "workspace" in the [releases section](https://github.com/topitbopit/RedlinePack/releases).

 > By default, RedlinePack will use `src/main.lua` as input and output a file called `compiled.lua`.
 If you want to change these settings, modify `settings.json` !